 Making an appointment

 Please make an appointment at least a week in advance by sending an email to email@example.com, indicating which works you want to see.
+Because of work activities in the print room, appointments can only be made for Wednesdays or Fridays.
 The artworks will be ready for you in the study room in the library.
 It is possible that a requested work is on loan to an exhibition or is too fragile to be moved from the depot.
 Special house rules apply when consulting prints and drawings.